tforest/popsize/readme.md

 ### Purpose

 The primary goal of the `popsize` module is to facilitate the estimation of population size changes, addressing key assumptions in population genetics.
 Users can choose from a suite of powerful demographic inference tools tailored for various data scenarios.
 The modular design allows customization and parameter adjustments based on specific analysis needs.
+In the end, a combined plot presenting an overlay of all the methods used is generated, bringing a comparative visualization to this kind of analysis.

 ### Key Features